 Creatine Monohydrate

-The most researched supplement for strength, power, and cognitive function under stress.
+Increases phosphocreatine stores for faster ATP regeneration, boosting strength, power output, and cognitive function under stress.

 Creatine monohydrate is the most extensively studied sports supplement with over 1,000 peer-reviewed publications.
 It increases phosphocreatine stores in muscles, enabling faster ATP regeneration during high-intensity activities.